Louisiana’s Children Exposed to Domestic Violence Homicide Protocol

 This protocol is intended for use by first responders and allied professionals who work in the field of domestic violence.
 It gives a step by step guide to responding to children who have been affected by domestic violence deaths, whether or not they were on scene at the incident.
 The protocol walks through a process in chronological order from the time of the incident to the time of a child reintegrating at school.

-The protocol is available to professionals working in the field of domestic violence who wish to implement a coordinated response to children exposed to domestic homicide in their local communities.
-Because this protocol is not intended for the general public, and because technical assistance from LCADV may be required to implement the protocol, we require registration prior to making the protocol available.
+The protocol is intended for professionals working in the field of domestic violence who wish to implement a coordinated response to children exposed to domestic homicide in their local communities.
+Because this protocol is not intended for the general public, technical assistance from LCADV may be required to implement the protocol.

 You can download the accompanying toolkit here.